 Once your milk comes in, you’ll also *likely* need some breast pads for leakage.
-While I used disposable ones in the past, I think this next time I’m going to go with these reusable breast pads.
+While I used disposable ones in the past, I think for my fourth child I’m going to go with these reusable breast pads.

 This pack has enough to last you a week, so you don’t have to worry about constantly washing them (trust me, you’ll be doing at least weekly laundry with a new baby).
 Plus, these are much better for the environment (and cheaper in the long run!) than the disposables.